SabreTools/MPF/CHANGELIST.md

 - Retrieve serial from Cleanrip
 - Fix build from rushed code
 - Remove `-disc2` from Cleanrip serial
+- Enable Windows builds on Linux and Mac

 ### 3.0.3 (2023-12-04)